YilanDong19/academic-kickstart/content/home/accomplishments.md

 [[item]]
   organization = "Coursera"
   organization_url = "https://www.coursera.org"
-  title = "Neural Networks and Deep Learning" url = "" certificate_url = "https://www.coursera.org"
-  date_start = "2018-10-01"
+  title = "Graduation project: A classifier for autism prediction based on the conbination of phenotypic information and the features of            brain networks" url = "" certificate_url = "https://www.coursera.org" date_start = "2018-10-01"